Uterus transplants are experimental and risky but Indian women are already lining up for them

 Parikh suffers from Asherman’s syndrome, a condition characterised by scar tissue forming on the walls of the uterus.
 Such scar tissue might affect a small part of the organ or might occur extensively.
 These intrauterine adhesions often form after a dilation and curettage performed because of a miscarriage or elective abortion.
 Parikh has had two miscarriages that led to adhesions.
 Like most women with Asherman’s syndrome she is now unable to have a viable pregnancy.

 Parikh has already undergone a hysterectomy – removal of her uterus.
-Her 46-year-old mother is the donor of her new uterus, which she hopes will help her get pregnant again.
+Her 46-year-old mother is the donor of the new uterus, which Parikh hopes will help her get pregnant again.

 In a procedure that could take up to 12 hours, the doctors will first harvest the uterus from the donor.
 Doctors have checked that Parikh’s mother has a uterus free of fibroids and tumours.
 Donors also should have given birth at least once and be younger than 55.
 After removing the uterus from the donor, doctors will then surgically anastamose – sew or staple – four major blood vessels of the organ to the corresponding blood vessels in Parikh’s abdomen.
 This part of the procedure could take between six and seven hours.
 Although the vascular connections to keep the new uterus viable and healthy are made during the surgery, the fallopian tubes – the channels that normally carry the eggs from the ovaries to the uterus – cannot be connected.
 Uterus recipients, therefore, have to rely on in vitro fertilisation to get pregnant.